-This is a 2 player game.
-The two players take it in turn to turn two cards over.
-The player who gets the highest total from multiplying the two numbers together gets the cards.
+This is a two-player game.
+The two players take turns to flip over two cards.
+The player who gets the highest total from multiplying the two numbers together wins the cards.
 The person with the most cards at the end of the game wins.